Future Health Professionals

 Please pay close attention to conference deadlines.
 Registering on time allows our staff to plan and order material accordingly.

-We set Regional Leadership Conference Deadlines three weeks before the conference date and the State Leadership Conference registration deadline is February 15.
+We set Regional Leadership Conference Deadlines three weeks before the conference date.

 The mission of HOSA is to empower HOSA-Future Health Professionals to become leaders in the global health community through education, collaboration, and experience.